 The powerful global influence of social media is too great a trend to ignore.
 Organizations are encouraged to conduct regular social media audits to determine if the goals and objectives of their social media strategy are appropriate and to calculate a return on investment.

 By regularly conducting a social media audit, organizations focus their efforts on social media activity that is the most productive and can more closely align their efforts with the goals of influencing an identified target audience.
-This strategic monitoring of social media efforts helps an organization stay on track and not make wasteful attempts contacting users that are not in the target audience.
+This strategic monitoring of social media efforts helps an organization stay on track and not make wasteful attempts to contact users not in the target audience.

 Leave a comment